denysdovhan/home-assistant-config/docs/config/index.md

 - [Turn off Bedroom lights](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2266) – Turn off lights in Bedroom when motion sensor doesn't detect any motion for long period of time.
 - [Turn off Cabinet lights](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2206) – Turn off lights in Cabinet when motion sensor doesn't detect any motion for long period of time.
 - [Turn off Corridor Light When Door is Closed](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1698) – Turn off Corridor Light when Front Door closes.
 If the light is still on, then send a notification with an action to turn off the light.
+- [Turn off Laundry light when door is closed](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2686) – Turn off Laundry light when Laundry Door is closed and the light is still on.
+Useful when the light was turned on manually, when door was opened.
 - [Turn on Bathroom Ceiling Light](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L2035) – When it's bright in the living room, turn on Bathroom Ceiling Light to match brightness in Living Room.
 - [Turn on Bathroom Lightstrip](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1975) – Turn on Bathroom Lightstrip when someone walk in.
 - [Turn on Corridor Light when Door is open](https://github.com/denysdovhan/home-assistant-config/blob/9ff2a365ae41e27ddb5c0d6074cc071df4f6adf8/automations.yaml#L1669) – Turn on Corridor Light when Front Door opens and then turn it off after a few minutes